 1-20 What question in the social history should not be forgotten?

 It is difficult but important to ask the mother whether she knows her HIV status.
 HIV infection is the cause of many illnesses in children today.
 Most of these children are born to HIV-positive mothers and infected by mother-to-child transmission.

 1-21 What special questions should be asked?

 Special questions should be asked about each system e.g. respiratory, gastrointestinal or cardiovascular system.
 Questions are mainly limited to the body system involved in the present history.
 For example, if the presenting complaint is abdominal pain it would be important to ask about appetite, vomiting, diarrhoea or constipation, worms, blood in the stool and weight loss.
 If the right questions are not asked, you will not be able to get the correct answers.

 1-22 When can an interpreter help in taking a history?

-Many mothers and children do not speak the same home language as the doctor or nurse.
+Many parent/s or caregivers and children do not speak the same language as the doctor or nurse.
 Even if you are able to understand each other a little, it is very difficult to take a detailed history without a good understanding of each other’s language and traditions.
 Here a translator is very helpful.
-Unfortunately, skilled translators are often not available and local nurses or cleaning staff have to help.
+Unfortunately, skilled translators are often not available.
+Local nurses or cleaning staff can be very helpful.
 Always express your concern and willingness to help the child, and make sure you understand what the main problem is.

 1-23 Why is confidentiality important in history taking?